French Bulldogs vs. English Bulldogs: Similarities and Differences

 Cherry Eye

-Cherry eye is the disorder where the dog’s eyelids are swollen and enlarged, displaying the red portions of it.
+Cherry eye is a disorder where the dog’s eyelids are swollen and enlarged, displaying the red portions of it.
 Some people say this appearance makes their dog look tired and droopy.
 So many other dog breeds have this disorder, so it is not defined as harmful to your dog, but it could turn into a significant discomfort for them in the long run.

 A List of Fun Facts To Know Among Both Breeds of Bulldogs